acmbitmesra/DevHack-0.2/task-1/readme.md

 We feel that Linux users will learn much more while doing this task.
 No need to worry Windows and Mac users!! :P

+<b>Note:</b> There are no extra points for the "design of the website".
+The main aim of this task is to learn "How to host a website".
+That's it!

 <b>After this task, you can tell anyone “I have hosted a website on my college LAN”!</b>